Bylaws of the Security Industry Association

 Section L. Nominating Committee

-(1) Composition of Nominating Committee.
+- Composition of the Nominating Committee.
 The Nominating Committee shall consist of between three and five voting and non-voting Directors and shall include the current Chairman of the Corporation and one past Chairman of the Corporation.
-In those years in which a Chairman- Elect has been selected, he/she will also serve on the Nominating Committee.
+In those years in which a Chairman-Elect has been selected, he/she will also serve on the Nominating Committee.
 The Nominating Committee Members and a Nominating Committee chairperson will be appointed by the Chairman of the Corporation; the appointees shall be subject to approval by a vote of the majority of the Board of Directors then in office.
-The Corporation Chairman shall select the Nominating Committee Chairman from among non- voting and voting Directors of the Board.
+The Corporation Chairman shall select the Nominating Committee Chairman from among non-voting and voting Directors of the

 Section M. Show Advisory Committee